 Students produce a body of work for all units, following the art process from initial research and starting points, through development and experimentation towards a final response in the form of a finished piece.
 Alongside their development work, students research a range of relevant artists and designers to gain inspiration for their own creative ideas and themes.
 Students will also analyse existing designs, extracting techniques and methods of working, which can be mapped onto practical experimentations.

-Minimum of grade 4 in English, a grade 4 or above in GCSE Art & Design or an associated subject such as Graphic Design.
+A minimum of five GCSEs at grade 4 and above, including Maths and English, with at least two at grade 6.
+You should have a grade 4 or above in GCSE Art & Design or an associated subject such as Graphic Design.
 In exceptional cases, students will be accepted on to the course without having studied GCSE Art providing they can present a good portfolio of work at interview.

 Students will have the opportunity to meet visiting artists to gain a deeper understanding of the design industry and will be working upon live industry led briefs.